 France constructed the world's first tidal power plant in Brittany in 1966, the Rance Tidal Power Station.
 It was also the world's largest until 2011.
 Rance has a capacity of 240MW.
 It was recently surpassed by Sihwa Lake in South Korea, with a capacity of 254MW.

 Geothermal energy comes from the earth.
-Drawn from the earth's natural energy geothermal heat, used to produce electricity, is both natural and sustainable.
+Drawn from the earth's natural energy, geothermal resources harvested for heat are used to produce electricity, which is both natural and sustainable.
 Geothermal uses natural energy like hot springs with other sources, including magma and hydrothermal circulation.

 While Geothermal energy technology is improving4, geothermal energy itself is diffuse.
 We can only find it in specific locations.
-For example, in Iceland, they have been heating water using geothermal energy for centuries.
+For example, Iceland has been heating water using geothermal energy for centuries.
 Today, Costa Rica, Kenya, and El Salvador all generate over 15% of their electricity from geothermal energy.

 We can find hydrogen in many organic compounds, including water.
 In fact, it's the most commonly found element on earth.
-However, it doesn't exist naturally on its own, for example when combined with oxygen it makes water.
-When we separate hydrogen we can burn it to produce renewable energy.
-However, whereas clean-burning, hydrogen requires energy to separate it.
+However, it doesn't exist naturally on its own; for example, when combined with oxygen, it makes water.
+When we separate hydrogen, we can burn it to produce renewable energy.
+However, clean-burning hydrogen requires energy to separate it.
 All the same, improvements in this process point to hydrogen playing a larger role in our renewable energy future.

-We’re experiencing a growing trend towards home energy generation.
-Couple at home renewable sources and energy storage and homes can become energy independent.
-Government subsidies can often help homes to afford to install different types of renewable energy sources such as small-scale solar and wind generation.
+We're experiencing a growing trend towards home energy generation.
+Couple an at-home renewable energy system and energy storage, and homes can become energy independent.
+Government subsidies can often help homes afford systems to benefit from often abundant renewable energy resources to create electricity, such as small-scale solar and wind generation.

 Regardless, many homes can generate a renewable energy source of their own.
 The choice to go "off-grid" is growing in popularity.
 In 2018 6107MW of feed-in capacity was recorded in the UK9.
 Renewable energy homes generated most of this via small-scale wind turbine sources of energy supply or rooftop energy-efficient solar panels.

 Improvements in battery technology contribute to its growing popularity.
-As a result, the efficiency of home storage has risen and costs reduced.
+As a result, the efficiency of home storage has risen, and costs have been reduced.

 Home use stored energy later when generation is insufficient, replacing the need to draw power from the grid.
 Recently, Tesla launched its powerwall 2 product to address this need.
 At TRVST, we're watching keenly to see how this technology develops.

 We need to do more to reduce our reliance on fossil fuels.
-The different renewable energies are continually improving, and in line with demand, they become more efficient and cost-effective.
+The different renewable energies are continually improving, and in line with demand, energy efficiency has increased and become more cost-effective.